 While the IP Code is useful for manufacturers and marketers, for the average consumer, those ratings probably don’t mean much.
 It’s a bit too technical.
 Generally, when a consumer sees a watch advertised, they see water resistance expressed with a different set of letters: ATM

 The term “atm” is not an acronym in this setting.
 Instead, it is a shortening of the word “atmosphere,” and it refers to the amount of pressure exerted as you dive below sea level.
-As you dive, atmosphere increases every 10 meters.
-This means, if you’ve seen a watch advertised as water resistant up to 3 atm, it’s water resistant up to 30 meters; likewise, 5 atm is 50 meters.
+As you dive, the atmosphere increases every 10 meters.
+This means, if you’ve seen a watch advertised as water-resistant up to 3 atm, it’s resistant up to 30 meters; likewise, 5 atm is 50 meters.

 What does BAR stand for?

 As with basically all possible measurements, if scientists can come up with one way of measuring something, they can come up with two.
 Sometimes, if you don’t see water resistant described in terms of atm, it’ll be described in bars.
 Bars are just another way of measuring water pressure.
 Confusingly, they’re pretty much the same as ATM (give or take some precise measurements that no regular human being will ever notice).